 Working alone in an office

-You do not need to wear a face covering while you work alone in a private office with the door shut.
+You do not need to wear a face covering while you work alone in a private office.

 Always wear a face covering in any in-person meeting, even if seated or standing 6 feet apart.
 Also, please arrange seating at a conference table so that chairs are a minimum of 6 feet apart, including across the table.